mneiferbag/robot-ftp-db/doc/article.md

 # Article - Testing Upload-Import Processes

 A common business process consists on uploading a file to an FTP server.
 Then the file is processed in some way and its content is imported into a database.
-How could such process be monitored and tested?
-The following describes an aproach to monitor and test such a process using the [Robot Framework](https://robotframework.org/).
+How could such process be tested and monitored?
+The following describes an aproach to test and monitor such a process using the [Robot Framework](https://robotframework.org/).

 ## The Business Process